-My new entry into my rotation is this marry me chicken meatballs recipe.
+My new entry into my rotation is this Marry Me chicken meatballs recipe.
 It uses delicious Springer Mountain Farms meatballs and an easy sauce.
 That means my family and friends get a great meal, and I'm in and out of the kitchen quickly.
+And like my Marry Me chicken thighs, it can be served with or without pasta.

 Why You'll Love These Easy Marry Me Chicken Meatballs